itsmarina22/cse15l-lab-reports/lab_one_report.md

   * A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
     > The output is observed because `cd` specifically is used to switch the current working directory to a given specified path.
 No path was provided to cd in the argument, so as a result, no output was generated or observed.
   * Indicate whether the output is an error or not, and if it's an error, explain why it's an error.
-    > This is not an error and is the expected output
+    > This is not an error and is the expected output.

 * Share an example of using the command with a path to a directory as an argument.